-Please Note: We review applications one time yearly and the deadline for applications is always December 1 of the previous year of intended Summer/Fall admission.
+Please Note: The Department of Counseling reviews applications once annually.
+The deadline for applications is December 1 of the previous year of intended Summer/Fall admission.
 For example: December 1, 2017 was the deadline for applications being considered for Summer/Fall 2018 admission.

 The student handbook is crucial reading for all Counseling Program graduate students and prospective students.
 It contains important program information, documents, and forms.